IBM/detect-timeseriesdata-change/README.md

 # 1. Data acquisition and storage of IoT Sensor data using Node Red flows and dash DB
 For this journey the start point is sensor data acquisition and storage of the same.
 Acquisition of sensor data is simulated in node-red as explained below.

-Node-red flow is designed as:
+Node-red flow is designed as below:

 ![png](doc/source/images/cpd_iot_nodered_flow.png)

 1. The csv file with sample sensor data is uploaded in object storage